InspireX96/ECE148AdaptiveCruiseControl/README.md

 roslaunch rplidar_ros rplidar.launch
 ```

-If you get some error messages here, please refer to the last section
+If you get some error messages here, please refer to the **Notes** section

 ### Run the vehicle